 When creating phrasing, avoid the tendency to over-nuance.
 Just because you can justify doing several crescendos & decrescendos in a row doesn't mean you should.
-Students will often get confused if you have them constantly crescendoing for two beats and decrescendoing two beats every measure.
+Students will often get confused if you have them constantly going up for two beats then back do for two repeated.
 By combining several small phrases into a long one will not only make it easier for the player to grasp but it also help give direction to the piece overall.